-This has all happened without working weekends, and only working two evenings a week.
+This has all happened without working weekends, or working beyond my contracted hours.

 My goal is not to squeeze more productivity out of already over-worked researchers.
 Most of us feel performance-managed and measured to within an inch of our lives, by ever more demanding employers, who operate increasingly like businesses.
 Where did the time go, to just think?
 I don’t want to work any harder than I already do; I want to work easier.
 I want to be more productive so I can get my thinking time back, and have more free time.

 If you are serious about becoming more productive, you need to become serious about taking time off – properly.
 Become more productive to spend less time working.
 Spend less time working to become more productive.

 A lesson from a man with very white teeth